|

 you dont like the idea of bike hooks in your walls or rafters,

-might stock or can order for you.
-These provide convenient storage while
+display stand.
+These provide convenient storage while displaying

 Baby It